-You can do one of three things: l.
-Check the online open course list on BannerWeb to see if there is another available open section, or if the course has opened and, if it has, try to add it; 2.
-Try to force-add into a course that is closed.
-A forceadd requires the approval of the instructor and department chair or his or her designee.
+You can do one of three things: 1) Check the online open course list on BannerWeb to see if there is another open section, or if the course has opened and, if it has, try to add it; 2) Try to force-add into a course that is closed.
+A force-add requires the approval of the instructor and department chair or their designee.
 Some divisions have specific force-add procedures, and some departments/courses utilize either Banner waitlisting or the Registration Override Request system.
-Contact the department to determine the process used.
-3. Plan to take the course another semester and choose a different course for the current term.
+Contact the department to determine the process they use.
+3) Plan to take the course another semester and choose a different course for the current term.